Grand Duchess Olga Alexandrovna of Russia

 Olga had five older siblings:

-The family of Alexander III – seated (left to right): Alexander III with Olga, George; standing (left to right): Michael, Maria Feodorovna, Nicholas, and Xenia; Photo Credit – Wikipedia
+Seated (L to R): Alexander III with Olga, George; standing (L to R): Michael, Maria Feodorovna, Nicholas, and Xenia; Credit – Wikipedia

 In 1881, the year before Olga was born, her paternal grandfather Alexander II, Emperor of All Russia was assassinated when a bomb was thrown at his carriage as he rode through St. Petersburg, and Olga’s father became Emperor.
 Concerned about the security of his family, Alexander III moved his family from the Anichkov Palace in St. Petersburg to Gatchina Palace located 28 miles (45 km) south of St. Petersburg.
 Gatchina Palace became the family’s prime residence.

-Olga as a young girl, circa 1889; Photo Credit – Wikipedia
+Olga as a young girl, Credit – Wikipedia

 Like her other siblings, Olga was raised in a relatively simple manner considering her status.
 She slept in a cot, woke up at 6:00 AM, took cold baths, ate simple, plain meals, and her rooms were furnished with simple furniture.
 The Imperial children had a large extended family and often visited the families of their British, Danish, and Greek cousins.

 Emperor Alexander III and Empress Maria Feodorovna believed that their children should spend their spare time in a useful manner and so they learned cooking, woodworking, and how to make puppets for their puppet theater.
-Alexander III believed that his children should learn about the outdoors and so they were taught to ride, gardened, and kept animals that they had to look after themselves.
+Alexander III believed that his children should learn about the outdoors, and so they were taught to ride and they gardened and kept animals that they had to look after themselves.
 Olga’s brother Michael, who was four years older, was her childhood companion and the two would always remain close.
 They were educated together and played together.

 Michael and Olga; Photo Credit – Wikipedia